 We can no longer continue business as usual, the global population is growing too large to support the number of animals that are being farmed.
 We have already lost 60% of the global wildlife due to habitat loss, biodiversity is plummeting, the Amazon rainforest is close to switching to a savannah landscape, all due to animal agriculture and mono cropping.We must restore the natural balance of our world while there is still time.
 Growing plants for humans to eat is the biggest change that is in our control.
 It takes far less resources to produce plants for humans to eat and causes far less pollution.

-For the good of our health, our economy, our waterways, our land use, our ecosystems, our biodiversity and to reduce our greenhouse gas emissions we are asking for government direction, funding and support to encourage animal-based farmers to future proof and diversify their farming and start to transition towards plant-based agriculture or rewilding their land for carbon sequestration.
+For the good of our health, our economy, our waterways, our land use, our ecosystems, our biodiversity and to reduce our greenhouse gas emissions we are asking for government direction, funding and support to encourage farmers to future proof and diversify their farming to include crop growing and/or rewilding their land for carbon sequestration.

 Why is this important?